echeran/smile-of-murugan/webbook/chapter13.md

 or "the Shakespeare of Tamil literature".
 Nothing is more misleading than these entirely empty metaphors.
 Homer is Homer, Shakespeare is Shakespeare, and Kampaṉ is Kampaṉ.
 They have nothing substantial in common.
-In the Tamil tradition, Kampaṉ is called very often *kaviccak-* *kiravartti,* "the emperor of poets", since he is so "supreme".
+In the Tamil tradition, Kampaṉ is called very often *kaviccakkiravartti,* "the emperor of poets", since he is so "supreme".
 He is, though, not the only Ta. poet to bear this title.
-Thus, e.g. Cayankoṇṭār (the author of *Kaliṅkattupparaṇi*) is also "emperor of poets" (cf. *Kulōttuṅkaṉ Piḷḷaittamiḻ,* 14, and *Tanjore Saraswati Mahal Library Catalogue* Vol. I, p.
+Thus, e.g. Cayaṅkoṇṭār (the author of *Kaliṅkattupparaṇi*) is also "emperor of poets" (cf. *Kulōttuṅkaṉ Piḷḷaittamiḻ,* 14, and *Tanjore Saraswati Mahal Library Catalogue* Vol. I, p.
 288).
 Another "emperor of poets” is Oṭṭakkūttar (cf. *Takkayākapparaṇi* 813).